 Dar Al-Arkan sells residential units on its residential and commercial projects pursuant to a standard form sales contract, under which it delivers possession of the unit, subject to the conditions agreed in the sales contract, with the title deed delivered only upon the receipt of the full purchase price.
 The sales contract also provides for ownership of a prorated share of any common areas in the Residential and Commercial Project to be allocated to the home buyer.
-The home buyers are liable to pay annual maintenance fees in respect of the residential units until such time as a home owners association is formed, at which point the home owners association becomes responsible for payment of the annual maintenance fees and the home buyers are liable to the home owners association for such fees.
+The home buyers are liable to pay annual maintenance fees in respect of the residential units until such time as a home owners association is formed, at which point the home buyers are liable to the home owners association for such fees.
 In addition, the sales contract assigns to home buyers the ten year statutory warranty on the superstructure that is made by the contractors who construct the units.